 How many people have excellent credit?

-FICO, the dominant scoring model, has found that the average consumer’s score reached 706 in September 2019, showing a steady increase since the figure bottomed out in 2009 at 686.
-They also found that more people are scoring higher.
+Experian, one of the three major credit bureaus, has found that the average consumer’s score reached 701 in June 2020.
+It’s a slight dip from September 2019’s 706 average, but still a far cry from when the figure bottomed out in 2009 at 686.
 Here is a breakdown of scores and the percentage of consumers who have captured them.

 Expert tips to maintain excellent credit